fritzy/gh-watchmyself/README.md

 Produces a summary of which of your modules you're watching and not, optionally watching them automatically for you.

+I got tired of missing issues from my repos simply because I'd forgotten to watch it after I'd created it.
+I made this tool to audit and fix this problem.

 ## Install

 `npm i -g gh-watchmyself`